THE PAKGHAN SERIES, DAY 15 – 17

 This morning started in a gun factory, just your standard Saturday morning in Peshawar.
 Every part of manufacturing happens within these four walls.
 I have never considered the precision and attention to detail in building these weapons.

 Everyone has their own job, whether it’s the main body, the barrel, or the trigger, all designed with absolute accuracy.
 The workers are of all ages, most highly skilled and experienced.
-Some as old as 60 and others at 15 who are just starting.
+Some are as old as 60, and others are just starting at 15.

 Most guns are remodels of famous brands for a twentieth of the price.
 Some real models fetch up to $3000 but are sold here for just $80!